 Interest and other related financing charges on borrowed funds used to finance property development are capitalized as part of development costs (included under "Inventories" account) and the acquisition and construction of a qualifying asset (included under "Construction in progress" account in property and equipment) are capitalized to the appropriate asset accounts.
 Capitalization of borrowing costs commences when the expenditures and borrowing costs are being incurred during the construction and related activities necessary to prepare the asset for its intended use are in progress.
-It is suspended during extended periods in which active development is interrupted and ceases when substantially all the activities necessary to prepare the asset for its intended average borrowing cost and specific borrowing for property, plant and equipment.
+It is suspended during extended periods in which active development is interrupted and ceases when substantially all the activities necessary to prepare the asset for its intended use are complete.
+The capitalization for inventories account is based on the weighted average borrowing cost and specific borrowing for property, plant and equipment.